sashastadler/crunge-notes/Notes/Adventure Log.md

 2-Akhet 1: Quentin visits Quinn to inquire about a leg.
 The rest of the crew returns in the evening.
 Eldrid commissions an eyepatch.

 2-Akhet 2: Eugine makes crutches.
+Eldrid gets her eyepatch.